 Diameter: 8.6 cm (3 3/8 in.); Overall: 7 cm (2 3/4 in.)

 The Charles W. Harkness Endowment Fund 1930.729

-Luristan, on Iran's western frontier, and Markik and Amlash in the north were the sites of flourishing civilizations.
-However, since this civilization left little in the way of written records, all that we know about them has been guessed from the works of art they fashioned.
-Luristan, one of the ancient centers of the horsebreeding industry, is best known for its bronze objects, many of them supposed to be horse or chariot trappings.
+Luristan, on Iran's western frontier, and Markik and Amlash in the north were sites of flourishing civilizations.
+However, since Luristan left little in the way of written records, all that we know about it has been guessed from their works of art.
+One of the ancient centers of the horse-breeding industry, Luristan is best known for its bronze objects, many of them horse or chariot trappings.
 Luristan supplied the Assyrian Empire not only with horses but also the hardware associated with them.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.